radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 ## Working with the cluster

-We will run all our assembly and analysis on the UPC cluster inside an "interactive" job.
+We will run all our assembly and analysis on the USP cluster inside an "interactive" job.
 This will allow us to run our proccesses on compute nodes, but still be able to remain at the command line so we can easily monitor progress.
 First, open an SSH connection to